 Let me break it down further:

-A product ad contained in an AdWords campaign set at either ‘Medium’ or ‘High’ priority with a bid of only $0.01 would be served (when a user’s keyword search matches) instead of the same product contained in a different campaign with a bid of $10, if that campaign uses a ‘Low’ priority setting.
+A product ad contained in a Google Ads campaign set at either ‘Medium’ or ‘High’ priority with a bid of only $0.01 would be served (when a user’s keyword search matches) instead of the same product contained in a different campaign with a bid of $10, if that campaign uses a ‘Low’ priority setting.
 This is in spite the fact that the bid on the product ad in the low priority campaign has a bid 1,000% higher that the bid in the medium or high priority campaign.